del-sur/util-dynamodb-command-input/README.md

 # Utility functions for @aws-sdk/client-dynamodb commands
 A common DynamoDB error stems from field names being [reserved words](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ReservedWords.html).
 One may run into this when specifying a `ProjectionExpression` for getting/scanning/querying items, or `UpdateExpression` and `ExpressionAttributeValues` for updating items.
 These utility functions detect those reserved words, generate aliases, and format command input accordingly.

-You input once and become more declarative.
 Formatting, mapping, and aliasing are handled by these utilities for your convenience.

 ## Installation
 ```bash